xing-yang/spec/spec.md

   // system.
 This field is REQUIRED.
   .google.protobuf.Timestamp creation_time = 4;

+  // Indicates if a snapshot is ready to use as a
+  // `volume_content_source` in a `CreateVolumeRequest`.
+The default
+  // value is false.
+This field is REQUIRED. bool ready_to_use = 5;

   // Specifies where (regions, zones, racks, etc.) the provisioned
   // snapshot is accessible from.
   // A plugin that returns this field MUST also set the